 Determining the appropriate fair-value model and calculating the fair value of share-based awards at the date of grant requires judgment.
 The fair value of our RSUs is based on the fair market value of our common stock on the date of grant discounted for expected future dividends.
 We use the Black-Scholes option pricing model to estimate the fair value of employee stock options and rights to purchase shares under our employee stock purchase plans.
 Option pricing models, including the Black-Scholes model, require the use of input assumptions, including expected volatility, expected life, expected dividend rate, and expected risk-free rate of return.
 We use a blend of historical and implied volatility based on options freely traded in the open market as we believe this is most reflective of market conditions and a better indicator of expected volatility than using purely historical volatility.
 The expected life of the awards is based on historical and other economic data trended into the future.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of our awards.
 The dividend yield assumption is based on our history and expectation of future dividend payouts.
 We estimate the number of share-based awards that will be forfeited due to employee turnover.
-Quarterly changes in the estimated forfeiture rate can have a significant effect on reported sharebased compensation, as the effect of adjusting the rate for all expense amortization after April 1, 2006 is recognized in the period the forfeiture rate, which will result in a decrease or increase to the expense recognized in our financial statements.
+Quarterly changes in the estimated forfeiture rate can have a significant effect on reported share-based compensation, as the effect of adjusting the rate for all expense amortization after April 1, 2006 is recognized in the period the forfeiture estimate is changed.
+If the actual forfeiture rate is higher or lower than the estimated forfeiture rate, then an adjustment is made to increase or decrease the estimated forfeiture rate, which will result in a decrease or increase to the expense recognized in our financial statements.
 If forfeiture adjustments are made, they would affect our gross margin, research and development expenses, and selling, general, and administrative expenses.
-The effect of forfeiture adjustments in fiscal 2011 was immaterial.
+The effect of forfeiture adjustments